henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 -SAVE_ABILITY: this defines which ability is used for saving tests.
 E.g.
 SAVE_ABILITY:DEX
 -DMG_SAVED: this give the proportion of damage applied if a save is successful.
 E.g. DMG_SAVED:0.5

+# Poisons

+Poisons have three key attributes:
+- DMG: the damage inflicted when first applied.
+- DMG_PER_TURN: the damage inflicted on every turn until cured.

+# Potions

+Potions can also be consumed.
+They have one key attribute:
+- HP: the opposite to damage.
+This is the number of hit points gained.
+It is not a dice roll.